Rubber Molding with Inserts

 - Substrate must withstand high pressures and temperatures of at least 285F for 20 minutes

 - Vulcanized bonds are superior in strength to secondary "glued" adhesion and will withstand the same chemical and temperature exposure as the rubber material

 We work closely with our customers to identify key requirements.
-Only then do we identify the best production method and begin tooling design.
-If you would like help scoping out your next custom molded rubber project, please complete the form and we will be in touch shortly.
+Only then do we identify the best production method, material formulation and tooling design.
+If you would like help scoping out your next custom molded rubber project, please get in touch.
+We look forward to working with you.